captajo/hulkdemo/README.md

 		- composer install

+3. Generate new application key

+	From your root directory, open your terminal

+		- php artisan key:generate

-3. From the root directory of this project, open your terminal and run the following command
+4. From the root directory of this project, open your terminal and run the following command

 		- docker-compose up